-The female reproductive system consists of several external organs (on the outside of the body) and internal organs (inside the body).
-An enlarged drawing and other diagrams are below.
+The female reproductive system consists of external parts (outside of the body) and internal organs (inside the body).

 The major parts of the reproductive system are:

-Vagina - canal that receives the penis during sex and serves as the birth canal during childbirth.
+- Vagina - the inside passageway to the cervix and uterus.
+It receives the penis during sex and serves as the birth canal during childbirth.
+It is where babies come out.

-Uterus (womb) - hollow organ where a baby develops.
+- Uterus (womb) - the hollow organ where a baby develops.